 The ACLS Bradycardia Algorithm outlines the steps for assessing and managing a patient who presents with symptomatic bradycardia.
-It begins with the decision that the patient's heart rate (< 60 bpm) is too slow to be physiologically appropriate for the person.
+It begins with the decision that the patient's heart rate is < 60 bpm and that is the reason for the patient’s symptoms.

-Decision: Heart rate is < 60 bpm and is inadequate for patient's clinical condition.
+- Decision: Heart rate is < 60 bpm and is symptomatic.

 Assess and manage the patient using the primary and secondary surveys:

-Give oxygen if oxygen saturation is less than 94% or the patient is short of breath
+- Administer oxygen if oxygen saturation is less than 94% or the patient is short of breath.

 Answer two questions to help you decide if the patient's signs and symptoms of poor perfusion are caused by the bradycardia (see Figure 2).

-Are the signs or symptoms serious, such as hypotension, pulmonary congestion, dizziness, shock, ongoing chest pain, shortness of breath, congestive heart failure, weakness or fatigue, and acute altered mental status?
+- Are the signs or symptoms serious, such as hypotension, pulmonary congestion, dizziness, shock, ongoing chest pain, shortness of breath, congestive heart failure, weakness or fatigue, or acute altered mental status?

-Decide whether the patient has adequate or poor perfusion, since the treatment sequence is determined by the severity of the patient's clinical presentation.
+Decide whether the patient has adequate perfusion.
+The treatment sequence is determined by the severity of the patient's clinical presentation.

 If perfusion is poor, move quickly through the following actions:

-Consider administering atropine 0.5 mg IV if IV access is available Repeat every 3 to 5 minutes up to 3mg or 6 doses.
+- Consider administering atropine 0.5 mg IV if IV access is available.
+This may be repeated every 3 to 5 minutes up to 3mg or 6 doses.